Welcome to the St Werburgh’s Primary School Governing Body.

 How does the Governing Body work?

 Governors meet as a Full Governing Body six times in an academic year.
-We also meet in three smaller sub-committees:
+We also meet in smaller sub-committees:

 Business is conducted through meetings where we make decisions collectively as a team.
 Our role is strategic, while the Head Teacher, who we work closely with, has responsibility for the day-to-day management of the school.